frederic-perez/AmE-dictionary/data/idioms.md

 __lust for life__ :two: Intense eagerness to experience all that life has to offer. _I don’t mind growing old, but I sometimes miss that boundless lust for life I had when I was younger._
 __made of money__ To be very rich.
 __make (one’s) bones__
+__make (one’s) own way__ To advance or progress, especially through life, according to one’s own efforts, inclinations, or designs. _This country prides itself on letting people make their own way, relying on no one else’s work but their own._
+__make (oneself or something) ready (for someone or something)__ To become or make something prepared for something or someone. _I don’t think I’ll have enough time to make myself ready for the gala this evening!_
 __make (perfect) sense__ _It makes perfect sense._
+__make (someone’s) ears burn__ To make someone uncomfortable, embarrassed, or disconcerted by what is being said.
+Alludes to the ears growing red from blushing. _Listening to my aunts and uncles coo over me at my high school graduation really made my ears burn._
 __make (something) up as (one) goes (along)__ To improvise continuously as one does something; to do something without formal guidelines, structure, rules, etc. _None of us really knew how to play the game, so we just made it up as we went along._
 __make (the) baby Jesus cry__ To be offensive, immoral, unethical, in poor taste, etc., as might cause or provoke the displeasure or disapproval of Jesus Christ. _I try not to use vulgar language, as my mother told me at a young age that it makes baby Jesus cry._
 __make a face__ To distort the features of the face; grimace.